 Further Studies: Doctor of Philosophy (PhD)

-- Application is open for the course commencing 18th September 2017
+- Online application are open for course commencing 13 September 2022.

 - Personal Therapy Experience

 - Personal Statement about your wish to train as an Art Therapist

 - Statement of your understanding of ‘What is Art Therapy?’